deadoggy/PaperReadingList/KDD/2019/kdd_2019_list.md

 paper name | have read | comment
 ---|--|--
-A free energy based approach for distance metric learning | N Adversarial Substructured Representation Learning for Mobile User Profiling | N Beyond Personalization: Social Content Recommendation for Creator Equality and Consumer Satisfaction | N Clustering without Over-Representation | N
+A free energy based approach for distance metric learning | N Adversarial Substructured Representation Learning for Mobile User Profiling | HY | Embedding user POI categories by graph and adversarial neural network; Not so related to my major but subgraph structure and POI categories are interesting
+Beyond Personalization: Social Content Recommendation for Creator Equality and Consumer Satisfaction | N Clustering without Over-Representation | N
 Coupled Variational Recurrent Collaborative Filtering | N